tlaplus/vscode-tlaplus/README.md

 * Set the `editor.codeActionsOnSave` [setting](https://code.visualstudio.com/docs/getstarted/settings) for the `tlaplus` language to `{ "source": true }` and VSCode will run PlusCal transpiler and module checker automatically every time you save a .tla file.
 * If you are using PlusCal, [edit settings](https://code.visualstudio.com/docs/getstarted/settings) to hide `.old` files from the Explorer panel.
 Those files are a by-product of the PlusCal transpiling process, and there's usually no need to deal with them directly.
 You'll need the `files.exclude` setting, and the pattern to add is `**/*.old`.
 * [Take a look](https://github.com/alygin/vscode-tlaplus/blob/master/languages/pluscal-snippets.json) at the PlusCal code snippets the extension provides.
 They can save you a few keyboard strokes here and there.

+## Wiki

+You can find more information about the extension in [the project wikis](https://github.com/alygin/vscode-tlaplus/wiki).

 ## What to Read